StackVista/stackstate-docs/stackpacks/integrations/new_splunk/splunk_events.md

 1. Edit the Agent V1 integration configuration file `???` to include details of your Splunk instance and Splunk saved searches:
    * **url** - The URL of your Splunk instance.
-   * **authentication** - How the Agent should authenticate with your Splunk isntance.
+   * **authentication** - How the Agent should authenticate with your Splunk instance.
 Choose either token-based (recommended) or basic authentication.
 For details see [authentication configuration details](/stackpacks/integrations/new_splunk/splunk.md#authentication).
-   * **saved_searches** - The Splunk saved searches that the check will execute.
-For each Splunk saved search, provide the following details:
+   * **saved_searches** - The Splunk saved search or searches that the check will execute.
+For each, provide the following details:
-     * **name** - The name of the Splunk saved search in Splunk.
+     * **name** - The name of the saved search in Splunk.
      * **match** -
      * **app** -
      * **request_timeout_seconds** - Default 10.